Explore our services and get in touch.

 Automation, especially with CI/CD becomes even more impactful when you are working with teams.
 There are a lot of interesting things you can do in your CI/CD pipeline like linting your schema and validating it, getting the list of breaking changes, pushing it to the registry, running automated tests, sending notifications to relevant people in your team as needed and so on saving a lot of time and also providing a high degree of reliability and confidence to what you ship to production.

-This summarizes the most important steps you need to perform as part of your workflow with GraphQL and there are somethings which have been purposefully avoided in this list like setting up your infrastructure for file uploads, enabling real-time data exchange with subscriptions/live queries and so on since it all depends on your use case at hand but if you are interested in those, do have a look at our previous blog posts where we discuss about various tools and libraries which can help you with it.
+This summarizes the most important steps you need to perform as part of your workflow with GraphQL and there are somethings which have been purposefully avoided in this list like setting up your infrastructure for file uploads, enabling real-time data exchange with subscriptions/live queries and so on since it all depends on your use case at hand but if you are interested in those, do have a look at our previous blog posts where we discuss various tools and libraries which can help you with it.

 While all of this may seem overwhelming, you need not boil yourself doing it all when you start but rather do it incrementally as you go along.